Sunday, April 25, 2021

 Arabic Books

 However, if we are in a prestigious position or in authority or famous, it's hard to imagine these things being taken away from us.
-It's hard for someone who used to be wealthy, healthy, or famous to see others abandoning him because he lost what attracted people to him.
+It's hard for someone who used to be wealthy, healthy, or famous to see others abandoning him because he lost what attracted people to him in the first place.

 IMHO, I believe that’s why prophet Ayoub was a symbol of patience.
-Because staying patience during adversity is more common as we seem like we have no choice but staying patient and grateful while losing everything is real Sabr” patience.”
+Because staying patient during adversity is more common as we seem like we have no choice… but staying patient and grateful while losing everything is real Sabr ”patience.”

 ”touch,”!

-This is exactly what calamity does to our souls.
-It makes us vulnerable; it makes us weak; it makes us in need of help.
+This is exactly what calamities do to our souls.
+They humble us, they make us vulnerable; they make us weak; they make us in need of help.

-Our attitudes toward COVID interpret how we saw our misfortunes.
+Our attitudes toward a calamity like COVID interpret how we saw our misfortunes.
 What we plan to do reflects what we learned deeply.
 Let's make sure we learned from this adversity a thing or two.

 No comments: